-Ms. St Onge’s fiance and the Norwegian Government were both extremely critical of the Thai handling of the Koh Phi Phi deaths and the result of the Thai autopsies, however, an autopsy conducted by the Norwegian Government six weeks later, likewise failed to determine the cause of death of Ms. Bergheim.
+Ms St Onge’s fiancé and the Norwegian Government were both extremely critical of the Thai handling of the Koh Phi Phi deaths and the result of the Thai autopsies, however, an autopsy conducted by the Norwegian Government six weeks later, likewise failed to determine the cause of Ms Bergheim’s death .

-Though the TAT will certainly not be happy with the appearance of the Thailand Travel Tragedies website, its emergence is a clear signal to Thailand authorities that western visitors to Thailand will not accept the same ridiculous explanations the Thailand Government and it’s ministers feed to the local population, but care is going to be needed in administering it to ensure accurate and full disclosure is made for all matters it publishes.
+While the TAT will certainly not be happy with the appearance of the Thailand Travel Tragedies website, its emergence is a signal to Thailand authorities that Western visitors will not accept the same hollow explanations that the Thailand Government feeds to the local population.
+However, care will be needed in administering it to ensure accurate and full disclosure is made for all matters it publishes.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me